Cavity wall insulation and Stormdry Masonry Protection Cream

 The proof is in the beading

-Immediately after application, Stormdry Masonry Protection Cream will start to penetrate the brickwork.
-After 2-4 hours, Stormdry will be resistant to light rain.
-It takes some time for Stormdry to soak deeply into walls.
+Immediately after application, Stormdry Cream will start to penetrate the brickwork.
+After 2-4 hours, Stormdry Cream will be resistant to light rain.
+It takes some time for Stormdry Cream to soak deeply into walls.
 It will gradually gain stronger resilience to moisture as the water repellant silicone formula locks into the brick’s pores.

-After 2 months, Stormdry will be at maximum strength.
+After 2 months, Stormdry Cream will be at maximum strength.
 Raindrops will noticeably bead off the wall instead of soaking in.
-Wet brick wall gets darker as it takes in moisture, but a Stormdry-treated wall remains the brick’s natural hue.
+Wet brick wall gets darker as it takes in moisture, but a Stormdry Cream-treated wall remains the brick’s natural hue.
 Water will simply roll off the surface.
 Without a steady stream of moisture, any dampness already inside the cavity wall slowly evaporates and leaves the building.